nikbearbrown/trust-the-teacher/chapters/03-the-clause-that-runs-the-country.md

 ---

+## The strongest argument for leaving it blank — and what it misses

 The school-board associations have an argument for why leaving the term blank is actually correct.
 It is the strongest defense of the current design, and it deserves a fair statement before the chapter moves past it.

 The argument: any state-level definition will be wrong for most classrooms.
 A statute that enumerates permitted uses will, by enumeration, exclude the legitimate use that arrives the following semester.
 A statute that enumerates prohibited uses will fail to anticipate the next form of evasion.
 The classroom is too varied, the technology too fast-moving, the pedagogical contexts too divergent across thirteen thousand school districts for any legislature to capture the distinction in statutory language.
 Better, the argument goes, to leave the term open and let local judgment fill it in case by case.
 The vagueness is not a bug.
 It is the only design that survives contact with the diversity of classrooms the statute has to govern.